A Complete Gili Trawangan Guide: What to See, Eat & Do

 For handmade pizza and pasta, Regina Pizza will not disappoint.
 You’ll find the Italian owner slinging hand-tossed pizzas into the pizza oven every night.
 This is definitely the best pizza on the island.

-As a vegetarian, I love Bliss Vegetarian & Vegan Cuisine.
-Not only do they have healthy and hearty veg food, but the boho-chic vibes and outdoor terrace are awesome.
+As a vegetarian, I love Bliss Cuisine.
+Not only do they have healthy and hearty plant-based and gluten-free food, but the boho-chic vibes and outdoor terrace are awesome.

 Coffee & Thyme